Final Dissertation & Thesis Submission

 Note on terminology: The term "thesis" in this section of the website is used collectively to refer to both master's theses and doctoral dissertations.

-Final theses and dissertations must be submitted electronically to the Library's electronic repository, cIRcle, where they will be open access.
+Final theses and dissertations are submitted electronically to the Library's electronic repository, cIRcle, where they will be open access.

-[CREATIVE ARTS ONLY (Master of Fine Arts/Master of Music): You may choose to submit to the collection in cIRcle “Electronic Theses and Dissertations in Creative Arts, 2017+ (CWL ACCESS)”.
+[CREATIVE ARTS ONLY (Master of Fine Arts/Master of Music): As of October 21, 2017, for MFA and MMus theses only, you may choose to submit to the collection in cIRcle “Electronic Theses and Dissertations in Creative Arts, 2017+ (CWL ACCESS)”.
 Access to this collection is permanently restricted to individuals who have a Campus-Wide Login (CWL).
 The collection is not available to the public.
-Please see cIRcle: Uploading Electronic Creative Arts Theses and cIRcle: File Format Guidelines.
-You can submit multimedia files to the Creative Arts collection along with a PDF of the text-based portions of your thesis.
-If you decide to submit to the regular collection, you can only submit a PDF file there; multimedia files must be submitted separately to the Supplementary Materials collection.]
+Please see cIRcle: Uploading Electronic Creative Arts Theses and cIRcle: File Format Guidelines.]

-You must submit your final, defended thesis electronically as a single non-secured electronic PDF file to UBC's online information repository, cIRcle.
-The PDF file must be compatible with Adobe Acrobat version 5, and must not be in "secured" format or password-protected. cIRcle does not accept secured or password-protected PDFs due to access and preservation concerns.
+You must submit your final, defended thesis electronically to UBC's online information repository, cIRcle.
+PDF files must be compatible with Adobe Acrobat version 5, and must not be in "secured" format or password-protected. cIRcle does not accept secured or password-protected PDFs due to access and preservation concerns.
 A scan to PDF is not acceptable.
 If you have questions, please contact the cIRcle staff.

 Your thesis will be reviewed for formatting by the Faculty of Graduate and Postdoctoral Studies and approved for inclusion in cIRcle.
 Your program cannot be closed and you will not be eligible to graduate until the content and formatting of the thesis have been officially approved and you have received an official email confirming final approval of your thesis.
 It is your responsibility to submit a thesis in the correct format and allow time for revisions to be complete in order to meet deadlines.